DESL-EPFL/Extension-of-the-IEEE-39-bus-Test-Networkfor-the-Study-of-Fundamental-Dynamicsof-Modern-Power-System/README.md

-# Extension-of-the-IEEE-39-bus-Test-Network-for-the-Study-of-Fundamental-Dynamicsof-Modern-Power-System
+# Extension of the IEEE 39-bus Test Network for the Study of Fundamental Dynamics of Modern Power System
-We provide three versions of full-replica dynamic models of the IEEE 39-bus power systems, to be used as a benchmark for studying the fundamental dynamics of modern power systems inthe presence of inverter-connected devices.
+We provide the full-replica dynamic models of three versions of the IEEE 39-bus power systems, to be used as a benchmark for studying the fundamental dynamics of modern power systems in the presence of inverter-connected devices.
-The models correspond to three configurations of the IEEE39-bus power system:
+The models correspond to three configurations of the IEEE 39-bus power system:

 * The original 10-synchronous machine system, noted as Config.
 I
 * An inertia-reduced system, including wind power plants, noted as Config.
 II
-* An inertia-reduced system, including wind power plants and Battery Energy Storage Systems(BESS), noted as Config.
+* An inertia-reduced system, including wind power plants and Battery Energy Storage Systems (BESS), noted as Config.
 III

-Along with the provided dynamic models, we also uploaded a report where the dynamic models and the corresponding simulation results are presented in very details.
+Along with the provided dynamic models, we also upload a report where the dynamic models and the corresponding simulation results are presented in details.

 ## Files
 * Report